 The eruption is accessible by a 6 km hike through the Geldingadalir valley.
 A hike is a bit challenging but completely worth it.
 A professional guide will be there with you every step of the way to ensure your safety.

 On August 3rd, 2022, the Meradalir volcano erupted for the second time in the same area within one year.
-If you want to see the erupting volcano, you should not wait and visit it now!

 After the series of earthquakes, a 300-meter fissure opened in the middle of Meradalir valley.
 Meradalir valley, where the eruption is happening, is not a remote valley by any measure.
 It is a mere 9 kilometers from the nearest village, Grindavík.
 This makes the eruption site very accessible to people that are willing to make the effort of the hike to witness this magnificent spectacle of nature.
 During this tour, you will see the recently erupted volcano site where you can really see newly formed land.
 It's still possible to see steam and gases rising from the formed lava field and newly-appeared fissure.
 This offer should be on your bucket list, don't miss it!

 Generally, the site is open 24/7 to all visitors, keep in mind that the area can be closed quickly due to weather or other unforeseen changes.

 A new eruption started on the 3rd of August 2022 in Mt.
 Fagradalsfjall after being officially declared over on December 18th, 2021.

 Since August 21st, 2022 there has been no visible activity in Meradalir Volcano.
 No flowing lava can be seen at the moment, but the hiking path remains open.